Exercise After a Concussion: How to Return Safely Without Making Symptoms Worse

 If you’ve had a concussion, the idea of exercising might feel confusing—or even risky.
 But done the right way, movement can actually support your recovery, not delay it.
+If exercise makes your symptoms worse instead of better, it’s not a sign you’re causing damage—it’s often a sign your nervous system isn’t regulating properly yet.

 The key is knowing how and when to reintroduce physical activity into your healing process.